Outokumpu Whitepaper On The Future Of Steel Clock Is Ticking For Steel As Geopolitics Put The Industry Into Spotlight

 Outokumpu Corporation

-Recognizing which phase of change an organization is in is crucial for initiating the change that goes far beyond improving materials or reducing emission”
+Recognizing which phase of change an organization is in is crucial for initiating the change that goes far beyond improving materials or reducing emissions”

-- Johann Steiner, VP for Sustainability, Strategy and People at OutokumpuHELSINKI , FINLAND, October 7, 2024 /EINPresswire / -- Outokumpu released a white paper on the future of steel – climate clock is ticking for steel as geopolitics put the industry
+- Johann Steiner, Vice President for Sustainability, Strategy and PeopleHELSINKI , FINLAND, October 7, 2024 /EINPresswire / -- The green transition is one of the primary drivers of industrial transformation in the 21st century.
+In 2023, the steel industry, both carbon and stainless, reached a market

+value of $928 billion, producing ~2 billion tons of steel.
+Currently, the steel industry

 “The strategic importance of steel and other resources is once again in the spotlight, as nations grapple with the challenges of ensuring industrial resilience and navigating the green transition.
 And, while today's focus for steel is carbon emission-centric, tomorrow's challenges will demand a holistic approach, likely increasingly encompassing more planetary boundaries and higher social requirements.
 Recognizing which phase of change an organization is in is crucial for initiating the change that goes far beyond improving materials or reducing emissions”, says Johann Steiner, Executive Vice President for Sustainability, Strategy and People at Outokumpu.